cleansterhq/cleanster-sdk/README.md

 # cleanster-sdk 🚀

 The Cleanster Java SDK provides an easy-to-use library for integrating Cleanster’s cleaning services API into your Java applications.
-Inspired by **Stripe's SDK**, this package is simple, intuitive, and designed for **fast integration**.
+This package is simple, intuitive, and designed for **fast integration**.

 ---